Want to optimize your Google My Business profile?

 High quality photos make a strong first impression and attract more online visitors.

-The below guide walks you through the steps to add, remove, and optimize your Google My Business images.
+Want to know what the ideal Google My Business cover photo size is?
+The below Google My Business photo guide walks you through the steps to add, remove, and optimize your Google My Business images.

 There are three types of Google My Business photos:

-- Profile photos: Help your customers recognize your business on Google.
+- Google My Business Profile photos: Help your customers recognize your business on Google.

-- Cover photos: Showcase your page’s personality.
+- Google My Business Cover photos: Showcase your page’s personality through your Google My Business cover photo.
 Adding a cover photo automatically sets it as your listing’s preferred photo.
 This action doesn’t guarantee it populates as the first image for your business, but it does tell Google you prefer to display this photo.
 Individuals often mistakenly believe the profile photo is the preferred one.
 This is not the case!

-- Additional photos: Add different photos to spotlight features of your business that customers consider when making purchasing decisions.
+- Additional Google My Business photos: Add different photos to spotlight features of your business that customers consider when making purchasing decisions.